encoredev/encore/docs/ts/faq.md

 Encore currently has built-in support for PostgreSQL.
 To use another type of database, like MongoDB and MySQL, you will need to set it up and integrate as you normally would when not using Encore.

-**Can I use S3 / object storage with Encore?**

-Built-in support for S3 / object storage is on the [roadmap](https://encore.dev/roadmap).
-Currently, you will need to set it up and integrate as you normally would when not using Encore.

 **Can I use AWS lambda with Encore?**

 Not right now.
 Encore currently supports AWS Fargate and EKS (along with CloudRun and GKE on Google Cloud Platform).